-- Girls and boys from 0 to 6 years old, particularly those who live in conditions of low income and multiple vulnerability (including children with disabilities and indigenous children). - Workers in early childhood education and care services, mostly women, involved in these tasks at the centers, through the improvement of working conditions. - Women in working age in general, insofar as the expansion and strengthening of care policies contributes to the work-family balance, facilitating the defamiliarization of care and promoting conditions for their labor insertion. - Estimated number of individuals that were reached through JP efforts in 2020-2021:
+- Girls and boys from 0 to 6 years old, particularly those who live in conditions of low income and multiple vulnerability (including children with disabilities and indigenous children). - Workers in early childhood education and care services, mostly women, involved in these tasks at the centers, through the strengthening of their competences and capacities. - Women in working age in general, insofar as the expansion and strengthening of care policies contributes to the work-family balance, facilitating the defamiliarization of care and promoting conditions for their labor insertion.

-Total number: No data available

-Percentage of women and girls: No data available
+- Estimated number of individuals that were reached through JP efforts: Total number: No data available Percentage of women and girls: No data available

 Vulnerable Groups 2020 2021 Total

 Children aged 0 to 6 living in the provinces where Provincial 499.276 855.654 855.654

-Strategies are implemented 3
+Strategies are implemented

-Workers at the early childhood educational and care services 1.736 2000 2936

-who were trained 4